 A special meeting is a meeting held in addition to the regularly scheduled meetings but does not include emergency meetings.
 Public notice of the special meeting must be given to the County Clerk not less than 48 hours before the meeting.
 Notice to the County Clerk can be given in writing, in person, or by telephone.
 If notice is given to the County Clerk in person or over the phone, a written notice should also be sent in order to protect the district.
 Written notice should be provided on Form OCC-4B; once the notice has been filed, the County Clerk stamped copy should be submitted to the Commission.
 The agenda must be posted 24 hours prior to the special meeting.
-Only matters appearing on the posted agenda may be considered at the special meeting.
 The minutes of the special meeting must reflect the reason for the meeting.
 New business may not be considered at a special meeting.